4 Tips for Rock-Solid Corporate Partnerships

 3. Know Your Points of Contact and Decision-Maker

-Within your own team, establish a point person to lead your partnership.
-This is who will be in direct communication with your partners.
-Early on, decide who at your organization will make decisions and establish who is the decision-maker at the for-profit company.
+Within your own team, establish a point person to lead your corporate partnership opportunities.
+This is who will be in direct communication with your corporate partners.
+Early on, decide who at your nonprofit organization will make decisions and establish who is the decision-maker at the for-profit corporation.

 4. Mobilize Employees to Fundraise and Volunteer

-When thinking about corporate partnerships, many of us think only of what a few powerful people at the business can offer to a nonprofit.
+When thinking about a corporate partnership, many of us think only of what a few powerful people at the business can offer to a nonprofit.
 But the entire staff of your partner organization can become allies for your cause.